 I have shown that the even with realistic estimates of the density of small censored lakes, the typical frequentist cutoff method does not reasonably capture uncertainty in total lake area (Table 1).
-In contrast, I have shown that models fit using a Bayesian approach indicate substantial uncertainty in both total lake area and the underlying Pareto shape parameter a used to derive these estimates (Figure 4, 5).
+In contrast, I have shown that models fit using a Bayesian approach indicate substantial uncertainty in both total lake area and the underlying Pareto shape parameter a used to derive these estimates (Figure 3, 4).

-The Bayesian estimate of total lake area was an underestimate of the true total lake area of the simulated datasets (Figure 5).
-Some of this underestimation is due to the fact that for realism purposes, the Pareto shape parameter a was estimated from the truncated dataset and was higher ~0.91 than the true value of 0.9.
-This higher value of a resulted in lower than expected total lake area.
+The Bayesian estimate of total lake area was an underestimate of the true total lake area of the simulated datasets (Figure 4).
+Some of this underestimation is because, the Pareto shape parameter a was estimated from the truncated dataset (to simulate the fact that observed datasets such as HydroLAKES have some unknown degree of truncation) and was lower (~0.82) than the true value of 0.9.
+This lower value of a resulted in lower than expected total lake area.
 Such underestimation would increase with a greater proportion of censoring.
 Another likely contributor to lake area underestimation is differences in the properties of the simulated data compared to an empirical dataset like HydroLAKES.
-Note that the simulated dataset diverges notably from HydroLAKES for the largest waterbodies (Figure 1).
-Taken together, these factors (i.e. less and less truncation, better data on the largest waterbodies) may explain the steady increase in estimates of global lake area through time from approximately 3 to 5 million km2 as lake area databases have improved their accuracy (Downing et al., 2006; Lehner and Döll, 2004; Verpoorter et al., 2014).
+Note that the simulated dataset diverges notably from HydroLAKES for the largest waterbodies because these are few in number such that randomness in the simulation is more obvious (Figure 1).
+Taken together, these factors (i.e. less and less truncation and better data on the largest waterbodies) may explain the steady increase in estimates of global lake area through time from approximately 3 to 5 million km2 as lake area databases have improved their accuracy (Downing et al., 2006; Lehner and Döll, 2004; Verpoorter et al., 2014).
 Future work on estimating global lake area may consider implementing a sensitivity analysis looking at the response of total area estimates to variation in the degree of censoring.

+Another area where further sensitivity analyses may be warranted is in the generation of total lake area estimates from Pareto realizations.
+Typically this is done a single time such that any particular reported estimate comes only from a single realization.
+To generate the simulated dataset for the present study, I generated multiple realizations with the goal of arriving at one that approximately matched the total reported in HydroLAKES.
+Although each realization matched the Pareto properties of HydroLAKES, the sum of many of the realizations differed markedly from each other and from HydroLAKES.
+This demonstrates the need for generating multiple Pareto estimates of total lake area for aquatic process upscaling as part of a sensitivity analysis rather than taking only a single realization.

 A caveat of the present study is that it is difficult to confirm whether or not any particular dataset follows a fractal generating or Pareto process without strong prior knowledge.
+As a result, there is some degree to which we cannot know whether the distribution of lake areas truly aligns with the Pareto distribution (Seekell and Pace 2011).
 Indeed data following many heavy-tailed distributions such as the lognormal or negative exponential can appear to be equivalent to power-law distributions such as the Pareto (Clauset et al., 2009; Seekell and Pace, 2011).
 The results of the present study confirm that an apparent change in the shape of the lower tail of a lake area distribution does not necessarily indicate a change in the data generating process.
-Note that the simulation dataset analyzed herein is a truly fractal generated dataset with a homogeneous data generating process yet a cursory look would seem to indicate a change of data-generating process in the lower tail (Figure 2).
+Note that the simulation dataset analyzed herein is a truly fractal generated dataset with a homogeneous data generating process, yet a cursory look would seem to indicate a change of data-generating process in the lower tail (Figure 2).